lietu/docker-images/README.md

 - [Python](https://www.python.org/downloads/) >= 3.8 (maybe 3.7 or 3.6 works, but who cares, use at least 3.8)
 - [Poetry](https://python-poetry.org/docs/#installation)

 You could also just use the preconfigured GitHub workflows.
-If you do you'll just need to add `DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN` secrets ("token" is a [personal access token](https://docs.docker.com/docker-hub/access-tokens/)) that will be used to log into your account for upload.
+If you do you'll just need to add a `DOCKERHUB_TOKEN` secret ("token" is a [personal access token](https://docs.docker.com/docker-hub/access-tokens/)) that will be used to log into your account for upload.
+This needs to be for the Docker hub user configured in `settings.py`.

 ## Contributions